Terraform test improvements in 1.10 for everyday modules

 Try to select packages/service-names/directories/files/etc based on the most general level and work your way down to more specific when required.
 This results in a sort of priority list:

-- General variable, not related to a distribution.
-For example:
+General variable, not related to a distribution.
+For example: postfix_package.

 ansible_os_family variable, related to the type of distribution, for example: httpd_package which differs for Alpine, Archlinux, Debian, Suse and RedHat.
 (But is’t the same for docker images debian and ubuntu.)